 The exponential growth of Unified Communications is changing the way we do business.
 Moreover, communication technology capability is now pivotal to the success of many organisations.

 Furthermore, the scene is set for considerable change, as a result of COVID 19 and the resultant workforce mobilsation.
 In particular, the unprecedented use of video, Unified Communications and VoIP.

 Likewise, the dynamic shift to cloud technology has resulted in wide-spread adoption of cloud-based phone systems.
-For clarity, these business phone systems are often referred to as; Hosted PBX, Cloud PBX or VoIP PBX – being in effect, interchangeable terms.
+For clarity, these small business phone systems are often referred to as; Hosted PBX, Cloud PBX or VoIP PBX – being in effect, interchangeable terms.

-In particular, the flexibility and capability of a Hosted PBX has shifted the demands of business phone systems to that of a communication platform.
+In particular, the flexibility and capability of a Hosted PBX has shifted the demands of a small business phone systems to that of a communication platform.
 As a result, rather than business leaders assessing the features and benefits of phone systems, communication outcomes now take precedence.
 Key communication outcomes include;

-Whereas traditional business phone systems will remain sufficient for some organisations, other companies seek greater technological capabilities in order to improve business performance via;
+Whereas traditional small business phone systems will remain sufficient for some organisations, other companies seek greater technological capabilities in order to improve business performance via;

-Cloud-based business phone systems provide a cost effective and highly efficient means of communicating.
+Cloud-based small business phone systems provide a cost effective and highly efficient means of communicating.
 For instance, the efficient management of inbound calls via 1300 Numbers and an auto attendant, sophisticated call routing, and call forwarding.
 Typically, Hosted PBX services feature Work from Home and Call Recording capabilities.
 Increasingly, quality Hosted PBX systems also incorporate Mobile Apps and Management Dashboards.